|MATH: SOLAR: RADIO: His sculpture education was from Donald Potter of Bryanston, his math tutor was Dr Garood

 piloting.
 Selfridge Field is named after him.
 The author's father was a geneticist, arrested for bull smuggling in

-(my grandmother, who was HGS co-executor) with whom I lived for many years in London.
-Rosalie had one child,
+who was HGS co-executor) with whom I lived for many years in London, she was my guardian.
+Rosalie had one child, Tatiana (my

 I am happy to answer questions to the best of my ability about the family I grew up in.